Brist0l/Splash-screen-tkinter/README.md

-The tksplash module can be used to make splash screens for all of your GUIs which you make using tkinter
+The tksplash module can be used to make splash screens for GUIs which you make using tkinter

 These are some examples on how to use this module :